1wunderkind/loopgpt-backend/METADATA_IMPLEMENTATION_PLAN.md

 metadata:

 - ❌ ChatGPT won't know when to invoke our tools
-- ❌ Users will get generic responses instead of TheLoopGPT features
+- ❌ Users will get generic responses instead of LooptOS features
 - ❌ The entire backend infrastructure becomes useless

 With proper metadata: